TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * [Guide: how to discover which app is making DNS lookup requests on Windows using Sysmon & Event Viewer](https://www.reddit.com/r/pihole/comments/gytfbm/guide_how_to_discover_which_app_is_making_dns/)
 * [How to Flush and Reset the DNS Cache in Windows 10](https://www.technipages.com/flush-and-reset-the-dns-resolver-cache-using-ipconfig)

+# Ethernet

+## How to connect pre-wired Ethernet ports

+Situation: you find out your home has been prewired for Ethernet.
+How do you use the ports to connect your devices?

+1. Each Ethernet wall port should be fed by an Ethernet cable run from the port to a central location.
+That central location, which we'll call a junction box, is usually in the basement, a closet, the attic, or in the garage. **Locate the patch panel before you move in and place items that might make it harder to find**
+2. Determine which Category (5, 5E, 6, 6A, 7, 7A, or 8) of cable you have.
+It is usually printed along the length of the cables.
+This will determine your network's top (theoretical) speed.
+Cat 5 is good for 100 Mb/s, 5E & above for 1 Gb/s, Cat 6A & above for 10 Gb/s, and Cat 8 for 20 Gb/s
+3. If the cables aren not yet terminated (read: if they do not end in a male or female Ethernet jack), terminate them with a [patch panel](https://community.fs.com/blog/what-is-a-patch-panel-and-why-use-it.html).
+You can either DIY this or have a structured cabling contractor do it for you
+4. Use [cable testing tools](https://github.com/jdrch/Hardware/wiki/Recommended-Hardware#testers) to match the cables at the patch panel with other terminations in the home
+5. Connect your router (or switch downstream of your router) to the patch panel ports that have matches in the previous step

 # `exim4`

 [Instant fix for Exim4 ‘mailing to remote domains not supported’ error](https://bobcares.com/blog/exim4-mailing-to-remote-domains-not-supported/)